ichynul/la-a-duo/README.md

 After this it will create files in `/app/admin1` and create config file `/config/admin1.php`

-Logou from `/admin` to clear session state ,(open `http://your-host/admin/logout`) , this is important !
+Logout from `/admin` to clear session state ,(open `http://your-host/admin/logout`) , this is important !

 Then open `http://your-host/admin1`